supratik21/capstoneproject/QuickAssign/README.md

-# Forge Hello World
+# Forge Quick Assign

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue action.
+This project contains a Forge app written in Javascript that auto assigns assignee to Jira issues using AI.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.